LyzandeR/tableHTML/cran-comments.md

-## Submiting new version 2.1.0 for tableHTML
+## Submiting new version 2.1.1 for tableHTML

 ## Test environments
 * Windows 10, R 4.0.4, R devel (also winbuilder on CRAN)
 * MAC OSX
-* ubuntu 14.04 LTS (on travis-ci)
+* ubuntu 14.04 LTS

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs (using qpdf)
+There were no ERRORs, WARNINGs or NOTEs

 ## Win_build on CRAN
 There was one NOTE about the size of the package being over 5MB (it is 6MB).
 This